trygvea/jstest/README.md

 #jstest

-A grails plugin which runs javascript tests placed in your test/unit/js.
+A grails plugin which runs JavaScript tests placed in your test/unit/js.

-The plugin is bundled with QUnit, but you're free to use whatever javascript testing framework you want. (look at the FAQ for more info).
+The plugin is bundled with QUnit, but you're free to use whatever JavaScript testing framework you want. (look at the FAQ for more info).

 ## Usage
  - install the plugin
- - install a sample javascript test, 'grails install-qunit'
+ - install a sample JavaScript test, 'grails install-qunit'
  - run 'grails test-app'
  - run a single test with 'grails test-app :javascript simpleTest'